Spatial-Temporal Meta-path Guided Explainable Crime Prediction: Experiment

 The performance of the proposed model will be compared with the state-of-the-art baseline models.
 Most of the Graph Convolutional Networks (GCN) based models are inherited from the task of traffic prediction, which is also used for predicting crime events in some studies \cite{9050374,9276416,LIANG2021}.
 Thus, we will compare the performance of our model with these outstanding models, given the purpose of crime prediction is also to capture the spatial and temporal dependence.
 Please note that we use the same input data including geographic, demographic, and urban-related information for all baseline models but with different data representations concerning different architectures of baseline models.

-We briefly introduce the baseline methods for comparison below: \begin{itemize} \item \textbf{Multilayer Perceptron (MLP)}: This is the conventional neural network with 3 dense layers to learn the representations from given features. \item \textbf{GCN}\cite{Thomasn01}: This neural network learns the features by aggregating information from neighboring nodes.
-To test the performance of this model, the input data has been organized into a graph structure where the nodes represent each region, while the edges are given by the distance between the adjacent regions. \item \textbf{TGCN}\cite{Ling2020}: This model is normally employed to capture the spatial and temporal dependence simultaneously.
-It is a joint framework with the GCN and gated recurrent unit (GRU). \item \textbf{LSTM-GCN}\cite{10.1145/3292500.3330919}: This model is quite similar to TGCN.
-Instead of using GRU to capture the temporal pattern, this model replaces the component with LSTM unit. \item \textbf{STGCN}\cite{bing01}: This model is a typical spatiotemporal model but with complete convolutional structures.
-It can also capture comprehensive spatiotemporal dependence. \item \textbf{MiST}\cite{10.1145/3308558.3313730}: MiST is a attention-based recurrent framework for crime prediction.
-It surpasses traditional regression-based models (i.e., SVR and ARIMA) as well as several state-of-the-art deep learning models.
-Thus, MiST is a strong baseline to evaluate and performance of our proposed model. \end{itemize}
+We briefly introduce the baseline methods for comparison below: \begin{itemize} \item \textbf{Multilayer Perceptron (MLP)}: This is the conventional neural network with 3 dense layers to learn the representations from given features. \item \textbf{GCN} \cite{Thomasn01}: This neural network learns the features by aggregating information from neighboring nodes.
+To test the performance of this model, the input data has been organized into a graph structure where the nodes represent each region, while the edges are given by the distance between the adjacent regions. \item \textbf{TGCN} \cite{Ling2020}: This model is normally employed to capture the spatial and temporal dependence simultaneously.
+It is a joint framework with the GCN and gated recurrent unit (GRU). \item \textbf{LSTM-GCN} \cite{10.1145/3292500.3330919}: This model is quite similar to TGCN.
+Instead of using GRU to capture the temporal pattern, this model replaces the component with LSTM unit. \item \textbf{STGCN} \cite{bing01}: This model is a typical spatial-temporal model but with complete convolutional structures.
+It can also capture comprehensive spatial-temporal dependence. \item \textbf{MiST} \cite{10.1145/3308558.3313730}: MiST is a attention based recurrent framework for crime prediction.
+It surpasses traditional regression based models (i.e., SVR and ARIMA) as well as several state-of-the-art deep learning models.
+Thus, MiST is a strong baseline to evaluate and performance of our proposed model. { \item \textbf{HAGEN} \cite{wang2022hagen}: HAGEN is the most recent graph neural network specifically designed for crime forecasts.
+This framework captures the crime correlation between regions via distance based and context based (e.g., POI) similarities. \item \textbf{GSNet} \cite{wang2021gsnet}: GSNet is a homogeneous graph based framework which models different kinds of spatial correlations by different types of context features (e.g., POI similarity, geographical similarity).
+Based on our problem setting, we have deployed this framework by constructing six homogeneous graphs which correspond to the six factors explored in this paper.} \end{itemize}